 Will it snow in Cardiff on Christmas Day?

 The odds of Cardiff enjoying a white Christmas currently stand at 6/1, which represents an implied probability of 14.3%.
 That suggest the Welsh capital is unlikely to see snow on December 25 this year, but it's not completely out of the question.

 Will it snow in Liverpool on Christmas Day?

-Will it snow in Aberdeen on Christmas Day?
+Will it snow in Newcastle on Christmas Day?